bitcointranscripts/bitcointranscripts/bitcoin-magazine/the-politics-of-bitcoin-development.md

 And it turns out that all of our cleverness wasn't enough for us to actually sort of sneak our little change through, right?
 That was always the goal.
-We wanted to get here, but to get here, we needed to have this intermediate step, essentially activating a small soft fork that would enable us to build whatever cool stuff we wanted to build on top for our users and for ourselves of course.
+We wanted to get here, but to get here, we needed to have this intermediate step, essentially activating a small soft-fork that would enable us to build whatever cool stuff we wanted to build on top for our users and for ourselves of course.
-And so everybody was sort of hung up on this activation of the enabling step there And since nobody wanted to have the discussion about, hey, do we want covenants?
+And so everybody was sort of hung up on this activation of the enabling step there.
+And since nobody wanted to have the discussion about, hey, do we want covenants?
 What covenants do we want?
 Are they safe?
 We tried to make our proposals so specific that everybody needed a different one.
-And so since the review cycles in the Bitcoin community are rather limited, the people that can actually look at a proposal and say, OK, yeah, that's safe or it is not safe, are very few indeed.
+And so since the review cycles in the Bitcoin community are rather limited, the people that can actually look at a proposal and say, yeah, that's safe or it is not safe, are very few indeed.
 And so we ended up in a situation where you'd actually have to badmouth other proposals in order for your proposal to grab the attention that is needed to get your proposal through.
 And that never really worked.
 It also feels really bad to have to essentially badmouth somebody else's proposal just because you needed it to work, right?